Yogesh131202/WandeLust_Web_Application/README.md

 **Interactive Map Integration**
 - **Challenge:** Displaying property locations on a map and allowing users to explore nearby points of interest.
-- **Solution:** Integrated Google Maps API, customizing it to display property markers and handle user interactions efficiently.
+- **Solution:** Integrated Mapbox API, customizing it to display property markers and handle user interactions efficiently.

 **User Authentication and Security**
 - **Challenge:** Ensuring secure user authentication while maintaining a user-friendly experience.